open-power-sdk/pveclib/README.md

 compile commands.

-On the other hand, if the compiler default target does not support PowerISA vector facilities and an appropriate -mcpu= option is not supplied, the compile will fail.
+On the other hand, if the compiler default target does not support PowerISA vector facilities and an appropriate '-mcpu=' option is not supplied, the compile will fail.
 So the PVECLIB configure.ac includes a number of configure tests that detect this and provide appropriate compile targets.

 The current PVECLIB implementation assumes the target supports both VMX (Altivec) and VSX facilities.
-So the minimum targets are set internally (PVECLIB_DEFAULT_CFLAG) to -mcpu=power7 for BE and -mcpu=power8 for LE.
+So the minimum targets are set internally (PVECLIB_DEFAULT_CFLAG) to '-mcpu=power7' for BE and '-mcpu=power8' for LE.

-The  PVECLIB configure.ac also includes configure tests for related PowerISA facilities that can be leverages for PVECLIB operations but are not core functions.
+The  PVECLIB configure.ac also includes configure tests for related PowerISA facilities that can be leveraged for PVECLIB operations but are not core functions.
 This includes decimal floating-point and IEEE 128-bit binary floating-point.
-These are both a target and compiler support checks.
+These are both target and compiler support checks.
 The compiler checks are especially important for the Clang compiler as it is currently missing Decimalxx and Float128 support.
 Some PVECLIB operations will be disabled in this case.

-The default compiler is gcc the project can be configured to use the Clang / LLVM compiler using the CC=clang flag.
+The default compiler is 'gcc'.
+The project can be configured to use the Clang / LLVM compiler using the CC=clang flag.

+Run './configure', to verify the build tools and environment.

+    $ ./configure CFLAGS='-O3 -g1'

+On a big endian / biarch systems it is wise to explicitely specify 64-bit.

+    $ ./configure CFLAGS='-m64 -O3 -g1' LDFLAGS='-m64'

+To use the Advance Toolchain.

+    $ ./configure  CC=/opt/at13.0/bin/powerpc64le-linux-gnu-gcc \
+	AR=/opt/at13.0/bin/powerpc64le-linux-gnu-ar \
+	RANLIB=/opt/at13.0/bin/powerpc64le-linux-gnu-ranlib \
+	CFLAGS='-m64 -O3 -g1' LDFLAGS='-m64'

-Once you have successfully run ./configure, run make to perform the basic compile tests and build the run-time libraries:
+Then run 'make' to perform the basic compile tests and build the run-time libraries:

     $ make

-and, optionally:
+and, optionally run the functional verication tests:

     $ make check

-and / or
+and, install the headers and librarys so your programs can use them:

     $ make install

-If the included autotools poorly match what is installed on your system, perform this step first:
+If the included autotools dont match the version installed on your system, perform these step:

+    $ aclocal
+    $ autoconf
-    $ autoreconf
+    $ automake

 ## Usage